 (1) Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;

 (2) Evaluate the accuracy of the agencies estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used;

 (3) Enhance the quality, utility, and clarity of the information to be collected; and

 (4) Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

 (1) Type of Information Collection: New collection.

 (2) Title of the Form/Collection: Fee Remittance Form for Certain F-1, J-1, and M-1 Nonimmigrants.

 (3) Agency form number, if any, and the applicable component of the Department of Justice sponsoring the collection: Form I-901.
-Bureau of Immigration and Customs Enforcement, Department of Homeland Security.
+Adjudications Division, Immigration and Naturalization Service.